sreecharan04/ECN-try-once-in-ns3/ns-3 concept.md

       * With ECN+, the TCP node sends a data packet immediately (with an initial congestion window of one segment).

-      * With ECN+/TRY ONCE, receiver sends another syn/ack packet with not-ect and the sender goes into established state only after receiving this syn/ack packet with not-ect.
+      * With ECN+/TRY ONCE, receiver sends another syn/ack packet with not-ect on receving ece from sender and the sender goes into established state only after receiving this syn/ack packet with not-ect.